nalbury/promql-cli/README.md

 promql --host "http://my.prometheus.server:9090" "$(cat ./my-query.promql)" --start 1h
 ```

-By default instant vectors will output as a tab separated table, and range vectors will print a single [ascii graph](https://github.com/guptarohit/asciigraph) per series.
-All query results can be returned as either JSON or CSV formated data using the `--output` flag (e.g. `--output csv`).
+By default, instant vectors will output as a tab separated table, and range vectors will print a single [ascii graph](https://github.com/guptarohit/asciigraph) per series.
+All query results can be returned as either JSON or CSV formatted data using the `--output` flag (e.g. `--output csv`).
 This can be used to export prometheus data into other data analysis frameworks (pandas, google sheets, etc.).

 The values for `host`, `step`, `output` and `timeout` can be set globally in a config file (default location is `$HOME/.promql-cli.yaml`).